FabricioCosati/fabriciocosati/README.md

 😄 When I'm not studying, I'm probably watching animes or playing strategy/management games.

-⚡ I like to look for new challenges where I can develop solutions to improve my knowledge and my skills in the development area
+⚡ I like to look for new challenges where I can develop solutions to improve my knowledge and my skills in the development area.

-👇 Where to find me
+👇 Where to find me!

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/fabrício-cosati-973a69180/)](https://www.linkedin.com/in/fabrício-cosati-973a69180/)